swanandihelambe/science-ai-chatbot-nlp-cbse-class10/README.md

 This project was built to provide **clear, exam-oriented, short-step answers** for Biology, Chemistry, and Physics — something I personally struggled to find during my Class 10 board preparation.

+This project focuses on foundational NLP techniques and is extendable to Transformer-based models in future iterations.
 ---

 ## 🚀 Features